Skip to content

 Yes.
 You earn exactly the same City & Guilds qualifications.
 The JIB and employers recognise both the apprenticeship and adult diploma routes equally.
 The only difference is the route you take to get there.

 The Level 2 Diploma takes around 14-16 weeks, and the Level 3 around 16-20 weeks.
-The 18th Edition and 2391 can be completed in 1-3 weeks each.
-The NVQ requires 6-18 months of on-site evidence.
-In total, most learners are fully qualified within 18-24 months.
+The 18th Edition takes just 2 days and Inspection & Testing (2391) takes 5 days.
+The NVQ requires 6-12 months of on-site evidence.
+In total, most learners are fully qualified within 18 months to 3 years depending on whether you study full-time or part-time.

 No waiting lists.
 Flexible payment plans.
 Industry-recognised qualifications.
 Begin your journey this week.